-We then applied direct numerical simulations and have calculated a comparative solution in order to investigate the time evolution of the velocity field and how it is influenced by the magnetic field through the Lorentz force and to check for consistentency with the kinematic models.
-The configuration of this DNS essentially corresponds to that of the kinematic model, in which a stationary outer layer with large magnetic diffusivity emulates the outer space in the laboratory.
-Unfortunately, it is not possible to achieve the large Reynolds numbers, as they are relevant in the experiment, due to the limitations of the numerics and the hardware, respectively.
-This is mainly due to the extremely thin boundary layers, which require a sufficiently high resolution.
-As a consequence, we find dynamo solutions in the DNS only for relatively large magnetic Reynolds numbers so that we effectively deal with a magnetic Prandtl number of the order of one with the magnetic field being small-scale and fluctuating on short time scales.
-At this stage it cannot be concluded with certainty that this behavior will change if we move to larger Reynolds numbers, as there are currently insufficient parameter studies available for such scaling.
-For the parameters considered, a small-scale burst dynamo is the typical solution.
-These bursts are characterized by peaks in magnetic energy, which, as previously mentioned, represent the sudden excitation of large-scale magnetic field structures.
-Since these structures are isolated and not sustained throughout the entire volume, they are rapidly destroyed by strong magnetic diffusion.
-This is followed by a period without the excitation of large-scale structures (no peaks in magnetic energy) until the hydromagnetic dynamo once again excites some large-scale magnetic field structures.
-Our results align with findings \cite{etchevest2022, richardson2012, hughes2001}, which conclude that increasing the magnetic Prandtl number leads to a transition from large-scale dynamos to small-scale dynamos.
-Thus, at high values of ${\rm{Rm}}$, small-scale dynamos predominate, which is consistent with our case.
+We also used direct numerical simulations in order to investigate the time evolution of the velocity field, the impact of the magnetic field through the Lorentz force and the consistency with the kinematic models.
+Unfortunately, it is not possible to achieve the large hydrodynamic Reynolds number, as it is relevant in the experiment, due to the limitations of the numerics and the hardware, so that we find dynamo solutions in the DNS only for relatively large magnetic Reynolds numbers.
+This means that we effectively deal with a magnetic Prandtl number of the order of one and that the magnetic field is of small-scale type.
+At this stage it cannot be concluded with certainty that this behavior will change if we move to larger (hydrodynamic) Reynolds numbers, as there are currently insufficient parameter studies available for such scaling.
+Nevertheless, for the parameters considered, a small-scale burst dynamo is the typical solution.
+These bursts are characterized by peaks in magnetic energy, which represent the sudden excitation of large-scale magnetic field structures.
+Since these structures are isolated and not sustained throughout the entire volume, they are rapidly destroyed by magnetic diffusion.
+Our results align with findings obtained for example by \citet{etchevest2022, richardson2012, hughes2001}, which conclude that increasing the magnetic Prandtl number leads to a transition from large-scale dynamos to small-scale dynamos.